TIBCOSoftware/snappydata/docs/howto.md

 **Code Example: Loads JSON data from a JSON file into a column table and executes query**

-The code snippet given below loads JSON data from a JSON file into a column table and executes the query against it.
+The code snippet loads JSON data from a JSON file into a column table and executes the query against it.
 The source code for JSON example is located at [WorkingWithJson.scala](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/WorkingWithJson.scala).
 After creating SnappySession, we read the JSON file using Spark API and load into a SnappyData table

 **Get a SnappySession**: